qvalentin/NotEnoughWood/README.md

-# Stuff todo:

-- authentication

 ## problems

 - refreshing while requesting log leads to double cache entry
+- url encoded path

 ## Docu (wip)

+# NotEnoughWood - NEW

 <i>NotEnoughWood - A simple logger for your commands.</i></br>
 Show the results of commands in the web.
 No need for a ssh session to check the log files.